KathanP19/JSFScan.sh/README.md

 ```
 And if you want to add cookie then edit the command at line 23 `cat $target | hakrawler -js -cookie "cookie here" -depth 2 -scope subs -plain >> jsfile_links.txt`

+**NOTE: If you feel tool is slow just comment out hakrawler line at 23 in JSFScan.sh script , but it might result in little less jsfileslinks.**

 ```
  _______ ______ _______ ______                          _
 (_______/ _____(_______/ _____)                        | |